View count: 144920

 6. Course Withdrawal

-Students should submit the Course Withdrawal Application Form for Enrolled/Audit Students from the first day of class until the day before the course ends (if the course end date falls on a holiday, the application deadline will be moved to the last working day before the course end date).
+Students should submit the Course Withdrawal Application Form for Enrolled/Audit Students from the course start date to the course end date (if the course end date falls on a holiday, the application deadline will be moved to the last working day before the course end date).
 Please note that any fees paid for the course will not be refunded if students withdraw from a course.

 7. Transcripts for enrolled course will be mailed to the address provided at the time of application after the instructor has submitted the grades.